 After Alexander’s death in 323 BC, his generals, the Diadochi, divided up the territory he had conquered.
 Seleucus I Nicator, won the territory of Syria, and he proceeded to found four “sister cities” in northwestern Syria, one of which was Antioch, a city named in honor of his father Antiochus.

 Its fortified citadel was on Mount Silpius; the city was built mainly on the low ground to the north, all along the river.
-Two great colonnaded streets once intersected in the center.
+Two great colonnaded streets once intersected at the center.

 In the Orontes, to the north of the city, lay a large island, and it was here that Seleucus II Callinicus began a third walled “city,” which was finished by Antiochus III the Great.